 The most important part of an effective SEO strategy is data.
-You need to learn where your users are coming from, how they found your store, what products they looked at, and what are they doing on your store.
+You need to learn where your users are coming from, how they found your store, what products they looked at, and what are they doing on your WooCommerce site.

 Google Analytics can help you track all this information, but it’s extremely difficult to set it up properly.